Changing to a Remote Business

 Besides content and task management, you’ll want to connect with your team frequently.
 Video calls are common in most workplaces and companies like Microsoft, Zoom, and Google offer an array of tools for you to conduct status meetings.

-Step 2: Establish Ground Rules & Expectations
+Step 2: Establish Ground Rules and Expectations

 Managing a remote team means keeping them engaged through consistent and clear communication.
 Establish policies about deadlines, availability, response times, cybersecurity, issue resolutions, and end results.